Sharat005/Sharat005/README.md

 Here are some ideas to get you started:
  -->
-- 🔭 I’m currently working on AI health coach project under Prof. Brian Ziebart at UIC and Teaching assistant for 341 Programming languages design coourse.
+- 🔭 I’m currently working on AI health coach project under Prof. Brian Ziebart at UIC and Teaching assistant for CS341, Programming languages design course.
 - 🌱 I’m currently learning Natural language processing at UIC.
 - 👯 I’m looking to collaborate on Software Dev Projects.- 🤔 I’m looking for help with ML and Deep learning projects.
 - 💬 Ask me about Full Stack development and Product Ideas.